The-UnknownHacker/Zen-One/JOURNAL.md

 Now after laying down the requirements it was time to start CAD

 Before starting CAD I took down some measurements and decided on wanting a size of 2400 MM for the length and 900mm for the width as this is a nice size
 I found the cheapest and best quality wood at a local store here.
-I need to buy 2 of these as one for the table top and one for the back

 https://www.bunnings.com.au/ecoply-2400-x-1200mm-17mm-plywood-pine-structural-cd-grade_p0340166?srsltid=AfmBOoqdLn03QmbSredyF_-XME1kCp-J2NM9kkSKUHgqgKvt-la4z6W9